EleniNtz13/Public-Library-Internship-Sparta/README.md

 - Excel & CSV: Organized uncatalogued book data for import
 - RFID: Used tag identifiers to locate books efficiently

-*(Detailed installation steps will be documented in separate files, each located in the corresponding folder)*
+ℹ️ Detailed installation steps will be documented in separate files, each located in the corresponding folder

 ---